Top 100 Cyber Security Interview Questions and Answers in 2022

 76) Is it a Good Way To Send Login Credentials Through Email?

-No, it is not recommended to send your login credential through email because there are solid chances of email attacks.
+No, sending your login credential through email is not recommended because there are solid chances of email attacks.

 77) What is The 80/20 Rule of Networking?

-This networking rule is defined on the basis of network traffic, in which 80% of all network traffic should remain local while 20% of traffic should be routed towards a permanent VPN.
+This networking rule is defined based on network traffic, in which 80% of all network traffic should remain local while 20% of traffic should be routed towards a permanent VPN.

 78) What is WEP Cracking?

-WEP cracking is a method that is used for a security breach in wireless networks.
+WEP cracking is a method used for a security breach in wireless networks.
 Mainly, it is categorized into two types: Active cracking and Passive cracking.

 79) What are The WEP cracking tools?